Are you interested in playing easy piano chord progressions?

 What is a One (I) Chord on the Piano?

 Let’s start with a C major triad.
-This is our One Chord.
+This is our One (I) Chord.
 On the right hand, you have C with the thumb, E with the middle finger and G with the pinky.
 If you are familiar with solfege, another way to think about this chord is to play DO – MI – SO in C major all at the same time.

-Next, we’ll transition to our Four Chord.
-Keeping your thumb in place on the C, move both your middle finger and your pinky up one white key, so that you end up with your middle finger on F, and your pinky on A. In C major solfege, this would be DO – FA – LA.
-Once you know the move, practice the transition back and forth between C Major and F Major.
+Next, we’ll transition to our Four (IV), or F major chord.
+Keeping your thumb on C, move both your middle finger and your pinky up one white key.
+You’ll end up with your middle finger on F and your pinky on A. In C major solfege, this would be DO – FA – LA.
+Once you know the move, practice the transition back and forth between I and IV.

 Playing Piano With Both Hands